Yvoire: History

+During the period of the Holy Roman Empire, the town was within the County of Savoy, a feudal state of the empire (elevated during the 15th century to the Duchy of Savoy, an Imperial Estate).
+In the 14th century, Count Amadeus V fortified the town, adding Château d'Yvoire and associated ramparts.
+It soon gained strategic military importance and the inhabitants were given tax privileges.

 Features

-The town is well known for its medieval buildings and summer floral displays, as well as the Jardin des Cinq Sens, a garden in the center of the town.
+The town is known for its medieval buildings and summer floral displays, as well as the Jardin des Cinq Sens, a garden in the center of the town.
 It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.